cellimnet/scellseg-publish/README.md

 ### Install

-Operating system: It has been tested on Windows 10.
+Operating system: It has been tested on Windows 10 and Ubuntu-18.04.
 Theoretically, it can work on any system that can run Python.

 Programing language: Python.